aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 ### Union Types

 **Union Types** are a special type of Intermediate Type.
-They are similar to Interface Types, but they don't get to specify any common fields between types.
+They are similar to Interface Types, but they cannot specify any common fields between types.

 **Note:** the fields of a union type need to be `Object Types`.
 In other words, you can't create a union type out of interfaces, other unions, or inputs.